EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-From the perspective of the convergence curve illustrated in Fig.~\ref{figure_convergence_analys}, the specific contributions of the proposed modules are evident across different phases of the optimization.
-In the initial 25\% of the process (approximately samples 1-50), the curve exhibits a rapid descent driven by structural exploration, establishing a strong baseline.
-Notably, even after the optimization progresses beyond 75\% (post-sample 150), a phase where traditional heuristics typically plateau, the curve demonstrates a significant secondary convergence, dropping from an objective value of 7581.21 to 7371.61.
+In the first 50 samplings, the curve exhibits a rapid descent driven by structural exploration, establishing a strong baseline.
+Notably, even after the 150th sampling, a phase where traditional heuristics typically plateau (shown in Fig.~\ref{figure_convergence_AHDs}), the curve demonstrates a significant secondary convergence, dropping from an objective value of 7581.21 to 7371.61.
 This sustained late-stage improvement highlights the critical effectiveness of the Hybrid Evaluation module.
 By combining quantitative fitness metrics with qualitative expert analysis, the module identifies subtle semantic constraints, such as “\textit{Added a historical performance factor to refine utilization estimates and feedback loops}”, which cannot be revealed by numerical indicators alone.
 This deep semantic feedback provides the necessary guidance for the Directed Optimization operator to perform precise feature fitting, successfully injecting advanced dynamic features like predictive processing times to achieve superior robustness and break through local optima.